 NOTE: This lesson can be completed as a stand-alone lesson or as part of the Y10 SOW for which it is part 6 of 6 lessons.
-You may wish to deliver this session as two separate lessons in which case you may choose to adapt the SOW to suit the needs of your school.
+Depending on the time allocated for PSHE provision you may wish to deliver this session as two separate lessons in which case you may choose to adapt the SOW to suit the needs of your school.

 Starter Main Plenary Activity: Post-it Activity: Let's investigate Activity: 60 second scribble Teacher to ask students to write down the different types of gambling that take place.
-Examples could include: lottery, scratch cards, bingo, horse racing, casino etc. In pairs or groups, students create a survey to find out which forms of gambling people have tried and why and also why not?
+Examples could include: lottery, scratch cards, bingo, horse racing, casino etc. Teacher: try to illicit other forms of gambling, e.g. microtransactions, penny up/coin toss/pitch and toss, regular games where money/wagering is involved.
+Students stick the Postits on the board to create a graffiti wall.
+The teacher can then read out a range of responses.
+NB, teacher to ensure students realise that not all those who gamble experience harm.
+In pairs or groups, students create a survey to find out which forms of gambling people have tried and why and also why not?
 This could be completed as an anonymous survey utilising an online survey provider.
 Alternative options: 1.
-Students could use ICT to research Students to write down the key things they have taken from the lesson.
-They have 60 seconds to write as much as they can.
-Teacher to remind Teacher: try to illicit other forms of gambling, e.g. microtransactions, penny up/coin toss/pitch and toss, regular games where money/wagering is involved.
-Students stick the Postits on the board to adult gambling trends.
+Students could use ICT to research adult gambling trends.
 The Gambling Commission Report is a good starting point for IT based research.
 3. You may wish to invite in a key speaker who has experienced gambling related harm for a Q&A session.
-NOTE: This could be done over two lessons.
-Students could create the survey this lesson, then take it home and bring it back completed for the following lesson. students of where they can get help.
-If they are worried about their own or someone else's relationship with gaming or gambling they can speak to a member of staff. create a graffiti wall.
-The teacher can then read out a range of responses.
-NB, teacher to ensure students realise that not all those who gamble experience harm.
+NB.
+YGAM can support you with this.
+Contact: training@ygam.org NOTE: This could be done over two lessons.
+Students could create the survey this lesson, then take it home and bring it back completed for the following lesson.
 Activity: Let's investigate Students take the findings of their survey and create a graph or chart.
 Student then present their findings to the class.
+Students to write down the key things they have taken from the lesson.
+They have 60 seconds to write as much as they can.
+Teacher to remind students of where they can get help.
+If they are worried about their own or someone else's relationship with gaming or gambling they can speak to a member of staff.
 GamCare and Childline sign posting options.